-If no settlement is reached within [thirty (30)] Business Days from the date of notification of the dispute by one Party to the other Party, either Party shall have the right to submit the dispute to the Vietnam International Arbitration Centre (VIAC) at the Chamber of Commerce of Industry of Vietnam according to the prevailing rules of the VIAC.
-The arbitral tribunal shall comprise [three (03)] arbitrators which are appointed in accordance with the VIAC’s Rules of Arbitration.
-The place of arbitration proceedings shall be in Ho Chi Minh City, Vietnam.
-The language to be used in the arbitral proceedings shall be Vietnamese.
+If no settlement is reached within [thirty (30)] Business Days from the date of notification of the dispute by one Party to the other Party, either Party shall have the right to submit the dispute to the Singapore International Arbitration Centre (SIAC) in accordance with the prevailing rules of the SIAC.
+The arbitral tribunal shall comprise [three (03)] arbitrators which are appointed in accordance with the SIAC's Rules of Arbitration.
+The place of arbitration proceedings shall be in Singapore.
+The language to be used in the arbitral proceedings shall be English.

 The costs of the arbitration under this Article shall be borne by the losing party unless the arbitral tribunal determines otherwise at its own discretion.